0-764/Wiremod-PID-Controller/README.md

 ## Introduction

-With an expression 2 chip and this code, you can implement feedback control for processes that require accurate and optimised automation.
+You can construct feedback control for processes within Garry's Mod using an expression 2 chip and this code.

-An everyday example use of a PID is cruise control for a road vehicle; where external influences such as gradients would cause speed changes, and the driver has the ability to alter the desired set speed.
-This is previewed within Garrysmod above.
+A classic example of a PID controller is cruise control for a road vehicle, in which external factors such as elevation cause the vehicle to slow down, requiring more power from the engine to keep at a steady speed.
+The PID controller adjusts the motor output to maintain the desired set speed.
+This is demonstrated in the clip above within Garysmod.

 ## Features